ibm-cloud-docs/assistant/intents.md

         - `#pay_bill`
         - `#escalate_to_agent`

-    The tool automatically includes the `#` character in the intent name, so you do not have to add one.
+    A number sign `#` is prepended to the intent name automatically to help identify the term as an intent.
+You do not need to add it.
     {: tip}

     Optionally add a description of the intent in the **Description** field.